krishaamer/green-filter-research/research/literature/fintech.md

 -   This research is concerned with how billions of people might exclude polluting companies from their lives and elect to support companies that put sustainability in the core of their business instead.
 Why does it matter?
 Individual sacrifice is too small to have a meaningful impact.
 For societal change, we need to pool our resources.
 -   **How can ESG (environment, social, and governance) become accessible to our everyday experience, while avoiding greenwashing?**
 -   Loyalty to investment.
 What are the standard conversations about money and savings that I would traditionally have with a financial advisor, that could be converted into a portable, mobile form, in my pocket every day?
+-   **Feature:** We need a dashboard of comparable public indicators about each company.